Non-conjugate variational Bayes for pseudo-likelihood mixed effect models

-The message passing updates for the variational parameters in Proposition \ref{prop:optimal_natural_gradient_updates} only depend on the loss function $\psi_0$ via the univariate integral transformations $\Psi_r$, $r = 0, 1, 2$.
-Such a simplification is guaranteed by the fact that the regression parameters enter in the computation of $\psi_0$ solely through the linear predictor $\eta_i$, which is unidimensional and has univariate Gaussian variational posterior.
-The functions $\Psi_{1,i}$ and $\Psi_{2,i}$ determine the local behavior of the variational loss function, likewise the derivarives $\d \psi / \d \eta_i$ and $\d^2 \psi / \d \eta_i^2$ (whenever they exist) describe the local steepness and curvature of the log-likelihood for the $i$th observation in iterative least squares optimization \citep{McCullagh1989}.
-An efficient and robust evaluation of the $\Psi$-vectors is then fundamental for a stable numerical implementation of the proposed variational message passing routine.
+The message passing updates in Proposition \ref{prop:optimal_natural_gradient_updates} only depend on the loss function $\psi(\cdot, \cdot)$ via the univariate integrals in $\Psi_r(\cdot, \cdot, \cdot)$, for $r = 0, 1, 2$.
+Such a simplification is guaranteed by the univariate functional dependence linking the loss function $\psi(\cdot, \cdot)$ and the linear predictor $\eta_i$, which is unidimensional and has univariate Gaussian variational posterior.
+Hence, an efficient and robust evaluation of the $\Psi_r(\cdot, \cdot, \cdot)$ is fundamental for a stable numerical implementation of the proposed variational message passing routine.